wapo6604/wapo6604.github.io/_pages/03_Personal.md

 Physics Society - Jeremy Magazine Author
-- I have written articles for the Jeremy Magazine Issue 2.
+- I have written articles for the Jeremy Magazine.
 Feel free to check the articles out on my <a href="https://wapo6604.github.io/research/"> Projects</a>  page!

 Sydney Uni's Astronomy Society (SUAS): Events Coordinator